altostra/altostra-orb/README.md

           env-name: "Production"
 ```

-Or, you can just push your version to your repository:
+Or, you can push an image of the project:

 ```yaml
 version: 2.1